Dear Parishioners,

 lives.
 Beyond those who live in war-torn

-countries or areas with great civil unrest, we find people who are sometimes
+countries or areas with great civil unrest like Ukraine or Israel, we find people who are sometimes

 angry, mean-spirited, hateful, deeply troubled, confused, anxious, chaotic,